-The meetup started with a brief introduction about Sue who runs a company based in Cambridge called Sookio, which she set up in 2008 after working freelance for a number of years working as an editor for Yahoo! and AOL, as well as working for other companies (Magic FM, BBC, ITV).
+This month’s Social Media London event was with Sue Keogh.
+The evening started with a brief introduction about Sue who runs a company based in Cambridge called Sookio, which she set up in 2008 after working freelance for a number of years working as an editor for Yahoo! and AOL, as well as working for other companies (Magic FM, BBC, ITV).

-Facebook and Twitter were the main focus of this meetup, with a few other platforms as well.
+Facebook and Twitter were the main focus of this presentation, with a few other platforms as well.
 The following topics were tackled as well:

-As part of the meetup, Sue shared 9 of her favourite tips on how to write for social media.
+As part of the event, Sue shared her 9 steps to writing effective social media content:

 - A third of the time promoting yourself, talking about your products, service and what you have to offer;